Adarsh-K/U-Net-Breast-Cancer-Image-Segmentation/README.md

 **Note:** The text labels for 3rd and 4th(from the left) images above are swapped.
 Also Predicted Mask is for the model trained on the Original dataset, same for Binary mask.

-***We can see that the prediction of model trained on the Canny dataset is better than the original dataset*** The results are very good considering the fact that we had only 33 images our training dataset which is very limited!
+***We can see that the prediction of model trained on the Canny dataset is better than the original dataset***.
+The results are very good considering the fact that we had only 33 images our training dataset which is very limited!

 ## Getting Started